Tracking Board Member Changes¶

 Step 3: Add in Web Data¶

-Now that we have a dataset to store the board members information, we want to set up regular refreshes of the dataset to keep the information up to date.
+Now that we have a dataset to store the board members information, we want to set up agent jobs to enhance the dataset with information from the web.

 )